RanaZubair/gitcommands/README.md

 https://git-scm.com/downloads
 git is used to create, manage, update and uploade repositories to your github account..

-If you gonna keep your repository private you must have to purchase a github pro account.
+If you wanna keep your repository private you must have to purchase a github pro account.
 Otherwise your repository will be public and anyone can see it.